 - Artistry: Drywall is nothing more than a flat surface that is used to cover a wall frame

 What are the disadvantages of using plaster?

 It takes several days to finish the drywall to a smooth surface since the joint compound that seals the joints between panels needs to dry before another coat can be applied.
-Plaster does not generate any dust on its own, with the exception of a trace quantity that is produced when water is first poured to the material.
+Plaster does not generate any dust on its own, with the exception of a trace quantity that is produced.

 How much more expensive is plaster than drywall?

 Drywall Cost.
 Installing drywall costs between $1 and $3 per square foot while plastering costs anywhere from $2 to $10 per square foot.
 Plastering is often more expensive because it takes more time than hanging drywall and requires more expertise.